 Genetic complexity of the var system in Bongo

 We aimed to understand whether there were significant changes in the population genetics of var genes at the EDS compared to the preceding EWS since the P. falciparum reservoir that survives through the 7 month dry season among asymptomatic carriers will reinitiate transmission when mosquito populations re-emerge.
 Our findings showed that despite a significant reduction in the prevalence of asymptomatic infection from the EWS to the EDS (from 75.0% to 43.4%, p < 0.001), total var DBLα diversity remained strikingly high (33,617 unique DBLα types EWS to 26,078 unique DBLα types at the EDS) and infection complexity was not greatly reduced (83.4% and 79.5% complex asymptomatic infections at the EWS and EDS, respectively, p = 0.052) even after approximately seven months of limited to no malaria transmission between seasons.
 We next examined whether there was a bottleneck in diversity as evidenced by a change in the prevalence of rare and abundant DBLα types between seasons.
-At both seasonal time points approximately half of the DBLα types were rare and <10% of the DBLα types were abundant (Supp).
+At both seasonal time points, approximately half of the DBLα types were rare and <10% of the DBLα types were abundant (Supp).

 The expression of upsA var genes has been associated with uncomplicated and/or severe malaria (including specific severe disease phenotypes, e.g. cerebral malaria) providing compelling evidence to support antigenic and functional differences between upsA and non-upsA var gene groups (REFS).
 There were no significant differences in the proportion of upsA and non-upsA DBLα types identified in each season (p = 0.204) (Figure 1A, 1B).
 Importantly, we showed that the upsA DBLα types were significantly more likely to be abundant compared to non-upsA DBLα types in both seasons (p < 0.001 EWS, EDS).